MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Deploy/How-to-Upgrade-a-Gateway-Server-to-System-Center-2016---Operations-Manager.md

 3. In the **Management Servers** pane, verify that the value listed in the **Version** column is 7.2.11469.0.

-After you have upgraded all of the gateways in your management group, you can upgrade the stand\-alone operations consoles.
+After you have upgraded all of the gateways in your management group, you can upgrade the stand-alone operations consoles.
 See [How to Upgrade an Operations Console to System Center 2016 - Operations Manager](How-to-Upgrade-an-Operations-Console-to-System-Center-2016---Operations-Manager.md) for more information.